-PlayMakers Repertory Company to Present World Premiere of THE STORY OF THE GUN, 1/8-12
+PlayMakers Repertory Company Presents World Premiere of THE STORY OF THE GUN, Now thru 1/12

 The professional theater in residence at the University of North Carolina at Chapel Hill specially commissioned the production as part of its PRC2 series.
 PRC² features innovative, topical presentations coupled with engaging post-show discussions with the creative artists following each performance.